Seeing through Light and Darkness: Sensor-Physics Grounded Deblurring HDR NeRF from Single-Exposure Images and Events: Supplementary detailed results

 \subsection{Detailed quantitative results}

 \myPara{Our synthetic dataset:} \cref{tab:sup4} and \cref{tab:sup5} illustrate the detailed quantitative novel exposure NVS results on each scene of our synthetic dataset.
 See-NeRF achieves the best overall performance.
 In certain scenes, the novel exposure results of the compared RGB-based HDR NVS methods are better than those of See-NeRF because it uses sharp images as input.
-Besides, the detailed quantitative results in \cref{tab:sup6} and \cref{tab:sup7} illustrate that their performance drops significantly on the HDR NVS task, indicating that they are overfit to the novel exposure task, thus learning a wrong scene HDR representation.
+Besides, the detailed quantitative results in \cref{tab:sup6} and \cref{tab:sup7} illustrate that their performance drops significantly on the HDR NVS task, indicating that they are overfitted to the LDR image supervision, thus learning a wrong scene HDR representation.
 In contrast, See-NeRF achieves the best HDR NVS results for all three metrics.

 \myPara{Our real dataset:} \cref{tab:sup8} and \cref{tab:sup9} illustrate the detailed quantitative novel exposure and HDR NVS results on each scene of our real dataset.
 Some results of the compared RGB-based HDR NVS methods are better than those of See-NeRF on LPIPS due to the sharp images input, while our See-NeRF still achieves the best overall performance.
-For the HDR experiment, See-NeRF is even better than HDR-NeRF\textsuperscript{ref} in ``Bear'', ``Computerhard'', and ``Desktop'' scenes, resulting in the average results in Tab.
-1 of the main paper outperforms HDR-NeRF\textsuperscript{ref}.
-This is likely attributable to the low imaging quality of the DAVIS 346 RGB sensor, which is not suitable for image-based methods.
+For the HDR experiment, See-NeRF is even better than HDR-NeRF\textsuperscript{ref} in ``Bear'', ``Computerhard'', and ``Desktop'' scenes, resulting in its average results in Tab.
+1 of the main paper outperforming HDR-NeRF\textsuperscript{ref}.
+This is likely attributable to the low imaging quality of the DAVIS 346 RGB sensor, which is not suitable for RGB-based methods.

 \myPara{Real-World-Challenge dataset:} \cref{tab:sup10} illustrates the detailed quantitative deblurring NVS results on each scene of the Real-World-Challenge dataset~\cite{e3nerf}.
 Our See-NeRF realizes the SOTA performance compared to the previous RGB-based and ERGB-based deblurring NVS methods.